 This sounds extremely obvious, but these are the people where you share a feeling or a thought and they let you share it and don't doubt it (and in theory this is what is supposed to happen in therapy).

 3. Disengage from the narcissist and their enablers or flying monkeys

-Dr. Durvasula acknowledges that this can be tricky or difficult to disengage from when you’re dealing with your family or workplace.
-But if it’s say, the troll on Instagram who thinks COVID is a hoax and his 20 hick friends, it’s pretty easy to just hit mute.
-There’s the temptation to engage with them, but setting those boundaries can give you space to be with your reality.
+Dr. Durvasula acknowledges that this can be tricky or difficult to disengage from when you're dealing with your family or workplace.
+But if it's say, the troll on Instagram who thinks COVID-19 is a hoax, it's pretty easy to just hit mute.
+There's the temptation to engage with them, but setting those boundaries can give you space to be with your reality.

 4. Consider therapy

 Especially if you have long history of dealing with a narcissist and their cohorts.
 Again, if you grew up with a narcissistic parent and a family that supported their toxic ways, for example, that's trauma that might need a professional's help.